-Waynesburg University graduate school has a two C requirement for progression.
+Waynesburg University graduate and professional studies programs has a two C requirement for progression.
 Should a student receive more than two C's in any one semester, the University reserves the right to halt progression within any program.

 Academic Progression